synweap15/docker-compare-mysql-master-slave/README.md

 ### Alerts (Default Behavior)
 When the difference percentage between master and slave row counts exceeds the configured threshold, an HTML email alert is sent containing:

-- Database name and timestamp
+- Project name, database name and timestamp
 - Table comparison results showing only tables with significant differences:
   - Master row count
   - Slave row count